-Trader Joe's has multiple locations in these states.
+Trader Joe's has multiple locations in the United States.
 This chain of stores has a core concept of value.
 They make sure to stock good, quality products sold at reasonable prices.

 They buy products directly from local suppliers whenever possible.
 Most of their produce is locally grown in your region.